Chapter 1 : Train talk

 "Lily?
 What's the matter, dear?
 Have you forgotten something?"

 "No Mum, it's fine.
 I just was thinking about some things," Lily responded swiftly.

 "Well dear, you’d better hurry up!
 You're Head Girl this year.
 Didn't you say that you had to be at the Head's compartment at a certain time?"

 Lily frantically twisted her watch to read the small, many-numbered face.
 Damn!
 It was already ten-forty.
 In five minutes she had to be introducing herself to the Head Boy and begin sorting the prefects out for hall monitoring.
 She slammed the boot shut with great force and grabbed the nearest trolley, safely securing her trunk.
 Giving one last fleeting, affectionate look to her parents, she smiled and waved enthusiastically to send them happily on their way home.

-Tearing her gaze from the glass, she turned to her trolley and began to push it slowly towards her destination, Platform 9 ¾.
-In no time at all, she had inconspicuously crossed the barrier into the world she knew to be her own.
-There were so many people here already!
+After inconspicuously crossing the barrier, she arrived at platform 9 ¾ - the world she knew to be her own.
+There were a flurry of people everywhere.
 Many first years had already changed into the school robes and were quietly talking with their families, looking for quick words of comfort and assurance before boarding the scarlet steam engine.
 Many others were jumping around excitedly, laughing and catching up with friends they hadn’t seen over the summer.
 Everyone looked content, happy.
 Without paying much attention to her surroundings, she began to push the trolley toward the already steaming train.
 She struggled to pull her trunk up, but eventually decided that magic was her best option.
 After levitating her trunk on-board, she stepped up and began to move towards the front of the train.